 Why does George have insomnia and not Susan?

 What may not be obvious but separates George from Susan, is that they have very different beliefs about sleep.
 They experience precisely the same situation each night; they both go to bed and try to sleep.
-Their thoughts and feelings in this situation, are very different.
+Yet their thoughts and feelings in this situation are very different.

 George worries that it's going to be another night of sleeplessness and that he will be dead tired at work the following day.
 He thinks about how a lack of sleep might damage his body and wonders if he will ever sleep well again.
 The minute his head hits the pillow, he's wide awake.
 His mind races and he starts feeling anxious and upset.
 He's exhausted but can't seem to fall asleep.
 After spending quite a bit of time unsuccessfully trying to sleep, he pulls out his phone and listens to a podcast to distract himself.
 He finally falls asleep a few hours before he has to get up for work.